microsoft/code-with-engineering-playbook/docs/developer-experience/client-app-inner-loop.md

 ### Stub / Fake Services

-Lower fidelity approaches run stub services, that could be generated from API specs, or run fake servers like JsonServer ([JsonServer.io: A fake json server API Service for prototyping and testing.](https://www.jsonserver.io/)) or Postman.
+Lower fidelity approaches run stub services, that could be generated from API specs, or run fake servers like JsonServer ([my-json-server: A fake json server API Service for prototyping and testing.](https://my-json-server.typicode.com/)) or Postman.
 All these services would respond with predetermined and configured JSON messages.

 ## How to decide